 MOD MEX/127A2/2#1379

-5.480 Additional allocation: in Argentina, Brazil, Chile, Cuba, El Salvador, Ecuador, Guatemala, Honduras, Paraguay, the overseas countries and territories within the Kingdom of the Netherlands in Region 2, Peru and Uruguay, the frequency band 10-10.45 GHz is also allocated to the fixed and mobile services on a primary basis.
-In Colombia, Costa Rica, Mexico and Venezuela, the frequency band 10-10.45 GHz is also allocated to the fixed service on a primary basis.
-(WRC-19)
+5.480 Additional allocation: in Argentina, Brazil, Chile, Colombia, Costa Rica, Cuba, El Salvador, Ecuador, Guatemala, Honduras, Mexico, Paraguay, the overseas countries and territories within the Kingdom of the Netherlands in Region 2, Peru, Uruguay and Venezuela, the frequency band 10-10.45 GHz is also allocated to the fixed service on a primary basis.
+(WRC-23)

 Reasons: As a result of the allocation of the frequency band 10-10.5 GHz on a primary basis in Region 2, this footnote should be updated to reflect the additional allocation to the fixed service alone.